sameersbn/docker-redmine/README.md

 git clone https://github.com/nutso/redmine-plugin-recurring-tasks.git
 ```

 For most plugins this is all you need to do.
 With the plugin installed you can start the docker image normally.
-The image will detect that a plugin has been added (or removed) and automatically install the required gems and perform the plugin migrations and ready for usage.
+The image will detect that a plugin has been added (or removed) and automatically install the required gems and perform the plugin migrations and will be ready for use.

 ***If the gem installation fails after adding a new plugin, please retry after removing the `/opt/redmine/data/tmp` directory***